divblox/divblox.github.io/training-exercise.md

 </button>

 ### Summary
-In this exercise your learned about all the basic elements of a divblox project.
+In this exercise you learned about all the basic elements of a divblox project.
 If you understand step 1 - 7 completely, you should be able to build virtually any divblox project.

 If you would like to receive further hands-on training from the divblox team, please reach out to us at support@divblox.com and we will arrange a consultation.